pocon/Computer-Club/2013/Week-1.md

 - Reliable.
 Linux systems rarely crash, if ever, which is why the majority of web servers use Linux, and can stay continuously online for years
 - Fast.
 Windows is slow and bloated.
 The fastest Linux desktops can boot from cold start in under 5 seconds, but a standard installation can still shave tens of seconds off startup times.
 Interfaces are faster and more responsive, because of lighter memory requirements.
 Linux systems also take up much less disk space.
 NB: Due to the inefficiency that virtualisation places on, well, everything, the true speed of a Linux system is much faster than what a virtualised interface might show.

-## What is this "Open source" thing? ##
+## What is this "Open Source" thing? ##

 - Computer programs today, whether user applications, operating systems, etc, are almost always written in one of many programming languages - abstract representations of the actual code that is designed to be easily learnt, interpreted, and created by human beings - this is the "source code"
 - Proper programs, OSes and the like must be *compiled* by a special program known as a compiler into machine code, which is binary stuff that can only then be read and executed by a computer's processor
 - To read or attempt to convert such machine code back into the readable stuff is extremely difficult, and effectively impossible except for people who have far too much time on their hands
 - This means that such programs, without the source code, are impossible for users to modify or use in anyway except as the creator originally intended
 - Such things are known as "closed source"
 - Open source programs are released under a license that gives the user the source code.
-In addition, they generally come with licenses that explicitly permit the user to modify, play with, etc. the code, because this is clearly important to being able to customise
+In addition, they generally come with licenses that explicitly permit the user to modify, play with, etc. the code, because this is clearly important to being able to customise said program
 - Also, many open source licenses, such as the GNU General Public License, come with clauses that force any modifications to the program to also be released under the same license, allowing the open source community to grow
 - Open source allows a worldwide community of developers to review, modify, and improve the code whenever they want, and allows anyone to be part of this community.
-THe many pairs of eyes passing over the code means security bugs are fixed very quickly
+The many pairs of eyes passing over the code means security bugs are fixed very quickly

 ## Linux Distributions ##